isaacahuvia/pingpong/README.md

 A silo-less thought-partnership by:

-Co-Founder, Chief Operating Officer, and Director of Match-Based Programming Isaac Ahuvia
+Co-Founder, Chief Technical Director, and Director of Match-Based Programming Isaac Ahuvia

 Co-Founder, Chief Thought Leader, and Director of Points-Based Programming Timi Koyejo